Eurotunnel says Channel tunnel traffic resumes after strike

-PARIS Traffic through the Channel Tunnel linking Britain and France has resumed, a spokesman for operator Eurotunnel (GETP.PA) said on Wednesday.
+PARIS, June 24 Traffic through the Channel Tunnel linking Britain and France has resumed, a spokesman for operator Eurotunnel said on Wednesday.

 "Traffic is totally normal in both directions since last night at 1830 (French time)," he said.